 - The middle layer is a 1-inch support foam called SmartFlow.
 This helps transition the body from the comfort layers to the coils.

 - The innerspring layer is an 8-inch Quantum® Edge pocket coil system that supports the sleeper and helps foster better spinal alignment and motion isolation.

 - The base layer uses a dense foam that protects and supports the layers above.

 Comparing Firmness (Support & Feel)

 Both of these beds offer different firmnesses.
-Layla can be flipped to adjust this and the hybrid can be ordered in either a Plush, Medium, or Luxury Firm.
+Layla can be flipped to adjust this and the Alexander can be ordered in either a Plush, Medium, or Firm.
 For the purpose of this comparison, we will only be looking at the Medium-Soft of the all-foam and the Medium of the hybrid.

 Folks who sleep exclusively on their stomachs or backs often enjoy a firmer bed because it can offer enhanced support for their shoulders and hips.
-Both of these options should work, and for people that like a particularly firm mattress the Luxury Firm Alexander or the Firm side of the Layla should accommodate this preference.
+Both of these options should work, and for people that like a particularly firm mattress the Firm Alexander or the Firm side of the Layla should accommodate this preference.